 Online | July 21-24, 2025

-The concept note below introduces the upcoming WAAS@65 web conference, scheduled for July 21-24, 2025.
-It builds upon the findings of two recent WAAS events held in collaboration with ASU Global Futures Laboratory, Force for Good, Nizami Ganjavi International Centre, World University Consortium and UNESCO-MOST Bridges Coalition in March and May of this year.
+This concept note introduces the upcoming WAAS@65 web conference.
+It builds upon the findings of two recent WAAS events held in collaboration with ASU Global Futures Laboratory, Force for Good, Nizami Ganjavi International Centre, World University Consortium and UNESCO-MOST BRIDGES Coalition in March and May of this year.
 The primary objective of WAAS@65 is to develop concrete measures to address the root causes of the unprecedented global challenges and turbulence threatening peace, stability, human security, and sustainable development.
 The conference will critically examine these challenges, identify their fundamental origins, formulate actionable strategies for their resolution, and explore the potential catalytic role of WAAS and its partner organizations in this endeavor.

 The Unfolding Polycrisis: A World in Transition